-COMMUNICATIONS POLICY (RECOMMENDATIONS 6.1, 6.2, 6.3 AND 6.5)
+Communications Policy (Recommendations 6.1, 6.2, 6.3 and 6.5)

 The Group is committed to keeping shareholders informed of all major developments affecting the Group relevant to shareholders and in accordance with all applicable laws.
-Information will be communicated to shareholders through the lodgement of all relevant financial and other information with the ASX and publishing information on www.begagroup.com.au.
+Information will be communicated to shareholders through the lodgement of all relevant financial and other information with the ASX and publishing information.

-The Group's website includes media releases, key policies and Board Committee charters.
+The Group's website includes media releases, key policies and Board Committee Charters.
 All relevant announcements made to the market and any other relevant information is posted on the Group's website as soon as practicable after it has been released to the ASX.

-The Group has a shareholder communications policy to facilitate two-way communication with shareholders and investors, and to encourage effective participation at shareholder meetings.
-The policy also specifies that the Group gives shareholders the option to receive communications from, and send communications to, the Group and its security registry electronically.
+The Group has a Shareholder Communications Policy to facilitate two-way communication with shareholders and investors, and to encourage effective participation at shareholder meetings.
+The Policy also specifies that the Group gives shareholders the option to receive communications from, and send communications to, the Group and its security registry electronically.

-The Shareholder Communications Policy is available in the corporate governance section of the Group's website at www.begagroup.com.au/investors/corporate-governance/.
+The Shareholder Communications Policy is available in the corporate governance section of the Group's website.